 Privacy Risk: Additional information collected on the ESTA application increases the likelihood that the information may be misused.

 Mitigation: With any collection of PII, there is a degree of risk that the information may be misused.
 To mitigate this risk, access to data in ESTA is controlled through passwords and restrictive access controls.
 Internal users are limited to the roles that define authorized use of the system.
 In order to become an authorized internal user, personnel must successfully complete privacy training and hold a favorably adjudicated background investigation.
 An internal user must also have a “need-to-know” specific information.
+Lastly, users receive general training and are aware of the CBP Code of Conduct and the possibility of discipline for misuse or abuse of system access.
+The CBP Table of Offenses outlines consequences ranging from verbal reprimands to dismissal from the federal service for determinations of violations.

-Because ESTA will use some aspects of the Advanced Passenger Information System (APIS), which resides on the TECS IT platform, all internal users of the ESTA system are required to complete and pass an annual TECS Privacy Act Awareness Course (TPAAC) to maintain their access to the system.
-The TPAAC presents Privacy Act responsibilities and agency policy with regard to the security, sharing, and safeguarding of both official information and PII.
-The course also provides a number of sharing and access scenarios to test the internal user’s understanding of appropriate controls put in place to protect privacy as they are presented.
+Because ESTA will use some aspects of the Advanced Passenger Information System (APIS), which resides on the TECS IT platform, all internal users of the ESTA system are required to complete and pass the annual TECS Privacy Awareness Course (TPAC) to maintain their access to the system.
+The TPAC presents Privacy Act responsibilities and agency policy with regard to the security, sharing, use, and safeguarding of both official information and PII.
+The course also provides a number of sharing, use, and access scenarios to test the internal user’s understanding of appropriate controls put in place to protect privacy as they are presented.
 An internal user must pass the test scenarios to retain access to TECS and more specifically, ESTA.
 This training is regularly updated.

 Retention